ietf/id-guidelines/README.md

 #### References

 A references section must be present and split into normative and informative sections.
-For guidance, see the RFC Editor’s [Style Guide](https://www.rfc-editor.org/styleguide/) and the [IESG Statement on Normative and Informative References](https://www.ietf.org/about/groups/iesg/statements/normative-informative-references/).
+For guidance, see the RFC Editor's [Style Guide](https://www.rfc-editor.org/styleguide/) and the [IESG Statement on Normative and Informative References](https://www.ietf.org/about/groups/iesg/statements/normative-informative-references/).